-a.
-Repeated tardiness.
-Penalty for a, b, and c, will be at the b.
-Skipping class or required activities. discretion of the administration depending on circumstances.
-May include parent conference, c.
-Unexcused absences. counseling, detention, including suspension, referral to attendance review committee or recommendation for long-term suspension/expulsion.
+Penalty for a, b, and c, will be at the discretion of the administration depending on circumstances.
+May include parent conference, counseling, detention, including suspension, referral to attendance review committee or recommendation for long-term suspension/expulsion.
 Referral to school social worker for possible referral to juvenile court.